Friday, March 31, 2023

 Following the plague of 1349, St.Gallen may have lacked the personnel to control its distant dominion.
 The Lords von Hornberg, in turn, needed an influential ally to fend off the claims of the Freiburg nobility to their Schönberg domain and acquired Ebringen.

-In 1621 at the beginning of the 30 Years War - during its second half, Ebringen and its surroundings suffered greatly - the Princely Abbey of Saint Gall reacquired their undivided dominion.
+In 1621, at the beginning of the 30 Years' War, during its second half, Ebringen and its surroundings suffered greatly - the Princely Abbey of Saint Gall reacquired its undivided dominion.

 The new castle with pavilion, fountain, and pleasure garden.